Two federal agencies just released some new research that probably isn’t going over too well in the White House.

 The data seem to show that many young people are making just that calculation.
-Americans ages 18 to 34 comprised just 28 percent of enrollees this year – well below the 38 percent goal.
+Americans aged 18 to 34 comprised just 28 percent of enrollees this year — well below the administration’s goal of 38 percent.

-Obamacare’s individual mandate was supposed to make sure that the exchange pool had plenty of young people.
+The Affordable Care Act’s individual mandate was supposed to make sure that the exchange pool had plenty of young people.
 Under the law, Americans who fail to sign up this year face fines of $695 or 2.5 percent of their income, whichever is greater but still much lower than the cost of coverage.

 The lack of young people in the exchanges is even more problematic because the rest of the exchange pool has turned out to be sicker than insurers expected.

-Blue Cross Blue Shield recently analyzed its members’ claims data over the past two years.
-Those who enrolled in exchange plans had higher rates of illnesses like hypertension, diabetes and Hepatitis C than did folks with coverage pre-Obamacare.
+Blue Cross Blue Shield recently analyzed its members’ claims data over the last two years.
+Those who enrolled in exchange plans had higher rates of illnesses like hypertension, diabetes, and Hepatitis C than folks with coverage pre-Obamacare did.